gilt/tech-blog/_posts/2016-12-16-deep-learning-at-gilt.md

 Once the dress is located, the next step is to detect whether two dresses are similar or not.
-This can be done using unsupervised learning from the embeddings of the output of one of the last layers or by training a network for that purpose (supervised learning).
+This can be done using unsupervised learning from the embeddings of the output of one of the last layers.
+Another approach is to train a network for to learn dress similarity (supervised learning).

 For the supervised side, we use Google's [DeepRank paper](http://users.eecs.northwestern.edu/~jwa368/pdfs/deep_ranking.pdf).
 The supervised learning network uses as input three images: a reference dress, a dress similar to the reference, and another dissimilar to the reference.
-Using a siamese network and training the network using a Hinge loss function, the network learns to detect dress similarities.
+Using a [siamese network](http://vision.ia.ac.cn/zh/senimar/reports/Siamese-Network-Architecture-and-Applications-in-Computer-Vision.pdf) and training the network using a [Hinge loss](https://en.wikipedia.org/wiki/Hinge_loss) function, the network learns to detect dress similarities.

 Similarity Network Topology